MikeRund/DragFunction/README.md

 programming and reasoning to a real use-case.

-I will provide details on how I analyzed and broke down the problem, an overview on how this solution works, a breakdown of the code and test, and finally some further optimization techniques.
+I will provide details on how I analyzed and broke down the problem, an overview on how this solution works, a breakdown of the code and tests, and finally some further optimization techniques.

-# VIEWING ORDER
+# Specification

+## Requirements

+## Assumptions

+# Code Review Steps

 The best order for first viewing this project, showcasing the logic flow and implementation steps, is as follows